stlab/adobe-contract-checks/README.md

 ```

 If you are using this project via CMake, defining the same symbol in
-CMake, on the command line or in your will cause all clients of this
+your `CMakeLists.txt` or on the command line will cause all clients of this
 library in your build to use that configuration file.

 This library can only have one configuration in an executable, so the